Faculty Research Excellence in Victimology; Policing, Terrorism and Targeted Violence; Corrections; and Criminal Justice Reform

 Your Scholarship Donation Is Needed

 - Research opportunities for students exist with all faculty and are extended by collaborations including SCCJ’s Victimology and Victim Studies Research Lab, the Nebraska Collaborative for Violence Intervention and Prevention, the Crime and Justice Public Opinion Lab, as well as SCCJ’s affiliations with the Nebraska Center for Justice Research, the Juvenile Justice Institute, and the National Counterterrorism Innovation, Technology and Education Center.

 - Our bachelor's, master's and doctoral programs are among the top criminology and criminal justice programs, as ranked by U.S. News and World Report.
-Our Master's of Science degree program is rated third in the country.
+Our Master's of Science degree program is rated first in the country.

 - Students in our undergraduate and graduate programs engage in active learning through collaborative research projects with faculty, internships with criminal justice agencies such as the U.S. Secret Service, the Omaha Police Department, and the Nebraska Department of Correctional Services, and study abroad in the United Kingdom with our London Study Abroad program.